Gallbladder cancer: Diagnosis

 Early diagnosis is not generally possible.
 People at high risk, such as women or Native Americans with gallstones, are evaluated closely.
-Transabdominal ultrasound, CT scan, endoscopic ultrasound, MRI, and MR cholangio-pancreatography (MRCP) can be used for diagnosis.
-A large number of gallbladder cancers are found incidentally in patients being evaluated for cholelithiasis, or gallstone formation, which is far more common.
+Transabdominal ultrasound, CT scan, endoscopic ultrasound, MRI, and MR cholangio-pancreatography (MRCP) may be used for diagnosis.
+A large number of gallbladder cancers are found incidentally in patients being evaluated for cholelithiasis or gallstone formation, which is far more common.
 A biopsy is the only certain way to tell whether or not the tumorous growth is malignant.

 Differential diagnosis

 Xanthogranulomatous cholecystitis (XGC) is a rare form of gallbladder disease which mimics gallbladder cancer although it is not cancerous.
 It was first discovered and reported in the medical literature in 1976 by J.J.
 McCoy Jr., and colleagues.

 Treatment

-If detected early in a stage where it has not spread, gallbladder cancer can be treated by surgery.
-Surgery for gallbladder cancer is called radical cholecystectomy or extended cholecystectomy.

-It entails the removal of gallbladder along with adequate removal of its liver bed to the healthy tissue.
-The lymph nodes in the vicinity are also removed.
-Sometimes removal of a large part of the liver called hepatectomy is required to completely remove the tumor.
-The bile duct if involved also needs to be removed.
-However, with gallbladder cancer's extremely poor prognosis, most patients will die within a year of surgery.
-If surgery is not possible, endoscopic stenting or percutaneous transhepatic biliary drainage (PTBD) of the biliary tree can reduce jaundice and a stent in the stomach may relieve vomiting.
+If the cancer is detected early, in a stage before has spread, it may be treatable by surgery.
+Gallbladder cancer surgery is called radical cholecystectomy or extended cholecystectomy and involves the removal of the gallbladder along with adequate removal of its liver bed to the healthy tissue.
+The lymph nodes in the vicinity of the cancer may also be removed.
+Sometimes removal of a large part of the liver called an hepatectomy is required to completely remove the tumor.
+The bile duct may also need to be removed.
+However, with gallbladder cancer's poor prognosis, most patients die within a year of surgery.
+If surgery is not possible, endoscopic stenting or percutaneous transhepatic biliary drainage (PTBD) of the biliary tree may reduce jaundice, and a stent in the stomach may relieve vomiting.
 Chemotherapy and radiation may also be used with surgery.
 If gallbladder cancer is diagnosed after cholecystectomy for stone disease (incidental cancer), re-operation to remove part of liver and lymph nodes is required in most cases.
 When it is done as early as possible, patients have the best chance of long-term survival and even cure.